mozengtao/myNote/vscode.md

 	A Visual Studio Code extension with rich support for the Python language Remote - SSH
 	The Remote - SSH extension lets you use any remote machine with a SSH server as your development environment.
+C/C++ Extension Pack
+	The best VSCode extensions to for C/C++ programmers in one extension pack.

 ## shortcuts
 [**Keyboard shortcuts for Windows**](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf)